 You can refine your position as you evolve, and I guarantee you’ll revisit the first topics you write about later after you’ve gained new insights.

 Organize your ideas and give them a spot in your editorial calendar, so that you publish on a regular schedule.
-You might brainstorm different topics concurrently, but focus on completing one at a time.
+You might brainstorm different topics concurrently, but focus on completing one at a time and review a blog post checklist to make sure you got everything just right.

 If you can follow through on four solid ideas each month, you’ll have an article to publish once a week.